samur3/PaySlips/README.md

 * Data Format supported: MM / DD / YYYY.

-* Data in the csv file will be valid (if you will send invalid data, you will get inside the returned csv file message that the data for this specific employee is invalid - the idea is to ignore invalid data).
+* Data in the csv file will be valid (if you will send invalid data, invalid data would be ignored).

 * I added a tax tables list for supporting multiple years - the default tax table will be last one in the list (the idea that it will be the most relevant in the list from current year).